 Monroe University

-A good fit for students from lower-income families. for-profit institutions have higher scrutiny — research carefully.
+A good fit for families looking for lower cost and students from lower-income families. for-profit institutions have higher scrutiny — research carefully.
 55% of students receive Pell Grants — strong access mission.

 About This School

 Monroe University is a private for-profit institution located in Bronx, New York with approximately 5,701 undergraduate students enrolled.
 Monroe University has an open or accessible admissions process, with an acceptance rate of 68%.
-In-state tuition is $18,464 per year.
+The average net price after financial aid is $14,522 per year.
 The graduation rate is 57%, and the typical graduate earns $34,700 within 10 years of enrollment.

 Monroe University is a private for-profit university in New York City.
 It was founded in 1933 and has campuses in the Bronx, New Rochelle and Saint Lucia, with degree programs also available through Monroe Online.
 It is named after James Monroe, the fifth president of the United States.
 It is accredited by the Middle States Commission on Higher Education.